Dave-team/Knowledge-base/Public-speaking.md

 - Make use of highlights and callouts to draw the eye.
 - The combined headers in your slides should tell a coherent story
 - A good reference is that we can spend 1-2 minutes on each slide
+- When you introduce a more complex visual, make sure it gets loaded on the slides step by step.
+Add new elements one by one whilst explaining each individually to the audience.

 ## Preparation
 - First, write down the high level outline - the high level story you want to tell